ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/index.rst

 =======
-Getting Started Guides
+Getting Started with FastDesk
 =======

-A step-by-by guide for FASTdesk covering installation and configuration for first time use.
+A step-by-by guide for FastDesk covering installation and configuration for first time use.

 .. toctree::